Abraham Maslow

 (Suggest an Edit or Addition)

-According to Wikipedia, Abraham Harold Maslow was an American psychologist who was best known for creating Maslow's hierarchy of needs, a theory of psychological health predicated on fulfilling innate human needs in priority, culminating in self-actualization.
+According to Wikipedia, Abraham Harold Maslow was an American psychologist who created Maslow's hierarchy of needs, a theory of psychological health predicated on fulfilling innate human needs in priority, culminating in self-actualization.
 Maslow was a psychology professor at Brandeis University, Brooklyn College, New School for Social Research, and Columbia University.
 He stressed the importance of focusing on the positive qualities in people, as opposed to treating them as a "bag of symptoms".
 A Review of General Psychology survey, published in 2002, ranked Maslow as the tenth most cited psychologist of the 20th century.

 (See a Problem?)